spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-cloud.md

   provision compute, network, and security resources in the desired regions.
 Refer to the [Required Permissions](./required-permissions.md) section for more information.

-- An active [Azure cloud account](https://portal.azure.com/) with sufficient resource limits and permissions to provision compute, network, and security resources in the desired regions.

 - An [Azure App](https://learn.microsoft.com/en-us/azure/app-service/overview) with valid credentials.

 ## Add Azure Cloud Account